-Top 10 Tips For Diversifying Your Investment Portfolio
+10 Common Ways To Diversify Your Investment Portfolio

 Going about diversifying your investment portfolio isn’t as simple as spreading your assets around.
 In fact, many investors make several common diversification missteps that can cost them money while also reducing the actual amount of diversification they have in their portfolio.
 Even well-diversified portfolios may not perform at their peak if there’s a high-performing asset class missing from the mix.

-Here are some of the top tips for diversifying your investment portfolio the right way, as well as potential investment strategies and opportunities you might have missed.
+Here are some of the top common ways to diversify your investment portfolio as well as potential investment strategies and opportunities you might have missed.

 1. Pick the Right Asset Mix

 Every investor knows how important diversification is, but fewer know exactly how they should spread their assets in order to minimize risk and maximize returns.
 In this regard, diversification helps you dial in the amount of risk you’re willing to accept as an investor.

 A portfolio with more investments in stocks than investment funds, bonds, or alternative investments gives you more exposure to higher returns.
 On the other hand, stocks are inherently riskier and more volatile than more conservative options.